oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ```

 #### S Matrix
-The singular value matrix (the S matrix) can be constructed as an m x n diagonal matrix (all but the diagonal are zeros) where the diagonal are square root of each eigen values:
+The singular value matrix (the S matrix) can be constructed as an m x n diagonal matrix (all but the diagonals are zeros) where the diagonals are square root of each eigen values:
 ```math
 S =
 \begin{bmatrix}